 The specialized major is intended to encourage studies with flexible and unique academic interests, not met by existing majors, to develop an individualized or multidisciplinary course of study.
+This option is only available through the residential campus program.

 Guidelines for students who wish to pursue a degree with a specialized major: